thewca/wca-regulations/wca-regulations.md

 - 3j) Puzzles must be clean, and must not have any markings, elevated pieces, damage, or other differences that significantly distinguish any piece from a similar piece.
 Exception: a logo (see [Regulation 3l](regulations:regulation:3l)).
     - 3j1) Puzzles are permitted to have reasonable wear, at the discretion of the WCA Delegate.
     - 3j2) Definition: Two pieces are similar to each other if they are identical in shape and size, or mirrored in shape and identical in size.
-    - 3j3) Corrugated/textured parts which allow the orientation of pieces to be distinguished by feel are not permitted for blindfolded events.
+    - 3j3) Corrugated/textured parts which permit the orientation of pieces to be distinguished by feel are not permitted for blindfolded events.
 - 3k) Puzzles must be approved by the WCA Delegate before use in the competition.
 - 3l) A puzzle may have a logo on a coloured part.
 If it does, it must have at most one coloured part with a logo.
     - 3l1) The logo must be placed on a center piece.
 Exceptions for puzzles that do not have center pieces: